A home's assessed value and its market value may differ by tens of thousands of dollars, sometimes creating financial surprises.

 - Comparable properties in your neighborhood

 Here's where it gets interesting: many jurisdictions don't assess properties at 100% of their estimated worth.
 Instead, they apply an "assessment rate" (sometimes called an equalization rate), which might be 80%, 90%, or another percentage of the property's estimated full value.
-This rate varies significantly by location.

 Consider this example: a home with an estimated value of $400,000 in a county with an 80% assessment rate would have an assessed value of $320,000.
-Your property taxes would be calculated based on this lower figure—a built-in reduction that can save you thousands annually.
+Your property taxes would be calculated based on this lower figure, a built-in reduction that can save you thousands annually.

-Assessed value often differs from the value determined during a home appraisal process for mortgage purposes.
+Assessed value will usually be lower than the value determined during a home appraisal process for mortgage purposes.
 Your assessed value may lag behind rapid market changes since assessments occur periodically rather than continuously.
-While your home's market value might jump 15% in a hot market, your assessed value could remain unchanged until the next assessment cycle.

 What is market value in real estate?

-Market value represents what your home would likely sell for under normal conditions in the current real estate market.
+Market value shows what your home would likely sell for under normal conditions in the current real estate market.
 Unlike assessed value, market value reflects what willing buyers would actually pay for your property based on current demand, comparable sales, and economic conditions.

 - Real estate agents who conduct comparative market analyses to price listings competitively